DuncanCragg/OnexOS/README-App.md

 This is enabled by LinkCraft's **links**.

-LinkCraft links work somewhat like the Web's URLs in that they form handles or hooks onto things in the world, where-ever they may be.
+LinkCraft links work somewhat like URLs in that they form handles or hooks onto things in the world, where-ever they may be.

 So we can have direct links to objects inside each other's phones or tablets.